percwg/perc-wg/double/draft-ietf-perc-double.md

 Terms used throughout this document include:

-* Media Distributor: device that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content (see also [@?I-D.ietf-perc-private-media-framework])
+* Media Distributor: A device that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content (see also [@?I-D.ietf-perc-private-media-framework])

-* end-to-end: meaning the link from one endpoint through one or more Media Distributors to the endpoint at the other end.
+* end-to-end: The path from one endpoint through one or more Media Distributors to the endpoint at the other end.

-* hop-by-hop: meaning the link from the endpoint to or from the Media Distributor.
+* hop-by-hop: The path from the endpoint to or from the Media Distributor.

-* OHB: Original Header Block is an octet string that contains the original values from the RTP header that might have been changed by a Media Distributor.
+* Original Header Block (OHB): An octet string that contains the original values from the RTP header that might have been changed by a Media Distributor.